-The handle can be folded in by squeezing the red plastic "ears" with your thumb and index finger while pushing the handle in.
+The handle can be folded in by pushing the red button while pushing the handle in.

 All Controls

 Always lock the miter, swivel and bevel locks before making a cut on your radial arm saw.
 When ripping, the rip lock must also be locked.
 When crosscutting, the rip lock should be locked before and after each cut, when the saw is in the rearmost position.